The Two-Particle Irreducible Effective Action for Classical Stochastic Processes: Introduction

 \section{Introduction}

 Time-dependent stochastic phenomena are ubiquitous in nature, ranging from the classic example of a single Brownian particle \cite{gardiner1985handbook, VanKampen2007} to the collective behavior of neurons \cite{stapmanns2020self} and financial markets \cite{black1973pricing, heston1993closed}.
 In complex systems such as neuronal networks, the mathematical description in terms of stochastic processes is complicated by the presence of non-linearities.
 In the absence of analytical methods to solve the corresponding non-linear stochastic differential equations (SDEs), one has to resort to numerical simulation or to approximate solutions.
 As has only recently been discussed in the context of neuronal networks \cite{stapmanns2020self, helias2019statistical}, the effective action \cite{peskin2018introduction}, which is well-known from quantum field theory (QFT), can in principle be used to derive perturbative expansions of non-linear stochastic processes to arbitrary order.
 The effective action is defined as the Legendre transform of the cumulant-generating functional with respect to the first cumulant and, as such, it is by construction restricted to self-consistency in the mean \cite{stapmanns2020self}.
 Being thus limited to calculating Feynman diagrams in terms of bare propagators, i.e.\ second cumulants without self-consistent corrections \cite{hertz2016path}, infinite resummations of classes of diagrams beyond the standard Dyson series are difficult to perform.
 For non-equilibrium dynamics, however, such advanced resummations turn out to be necessary to avoid problems of secularity and to obtain a solution with a uniform error scaling for all times \cite{Berges2004}.
-Moreover, treating also the correlation and response functions as ``order parameters'' becomes important out of equilibrium, where the correlations can no longer be determined via the linear response of the mean \cite{hertz2016path}.
+Moreover, treating also the correlation and response functions as ``order parameters'' {is} particularly useful out of equilibrium, where the correlations can no longer be determined via the linear response of the mean \cite{hertz2016path}. {The general problem of finding self-consistent solutions for the first \textit{and} second cumulant is, of course, equally important both in and out of equilibrium, as shown by the work of De Dominicis \cite{DeDominicis1978}, who uses the second Legendre transform on disordered systems including Gaussian white noise to derive equilibrium properties.}